americocunhajr/SoBioS/README.md

 file.m

-Third-party dependency
+UQLab dependency

-To have UQLab package installed is necessary to use the SoBioS code.
+In order to use the SoBioS code, it is necessary to have UQLab package installed: https://www.uqlab.com

-This external package is available for free for academic use, and can be downloaded from: https://www.uqlab.com
+This external package is free for academic use.

 Support